shanvijaiswal87/JBDPapi/README.md

-# JBDPapi
+# JBDP API
 Sample of JsonPowerDB API for making work efficient, effective and faster.

-### The focus of this project is to cover the fundamentals of JsonPowerDB (JPDB), and to illustrate its usage through practical example.
+### *The focus of this project is to cover the fundamentals of JsonPowerDB (JPDB), and to illustrate its usage through practical example.*

 ## About JSONPOWER DB: